boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 > RFC Editor Note: Please update "URL_IANA_UDP_OPTIONS" reference with the URL of the "UDP Option Kind Numbers" registry group and "URL_IANA_UDP_ExIDs" with the URL of the "UDP Experimental Option Experiment Identifiers (UDP ExIDs)" registry that will be created by IANA as per {{Section 25 of !I-D.ietf-tsvwg-udp-options}}.

-Given the Kind structure of safe and unsafe UDP options, distinct IEs are defined to report safe ({{udpOptions}}) and unsafe ({{udpUnsafeOptions}}) UDP options rather using one single IE that would multiplex both types of option.
-This design uses less bits to report observed UDP options in the presence of both safe and unsafe options.
+Given the Kind structure of safe and unsafe UDP options, using one single IE that would multiplex both types of option will limit the benefits of reduced-size encoding in the presence of unsafe options.
+In order to use less bits to report observed UDP options, distinct IEs are thus defined to report safe ({{udpOptions}}) and unsafe ({{udpUnsafeOptions}}) UDP options.

 ## udpSafeOptions {#udpOptions}